 Make no mistake, we are big foodies.
 Sometimes we say our main reason for escaping to Thailand is just because of the food!
 Angela and I are really into all the different Thai flavors.
 We go out for dinner pretty much every evening.
-We typically enjoy one of the several different 30 baht (about $1) food options at Chiang Mai Gate about five days out of the week.
+We typically enjoy one of the several different 30 baht (about $1 USD) food options at Chiang Mai Gate about five days out of the week.

 Nothing too crazy here.
 We get things like cat food, trash bags, cleaner, and detergent at our local 7-11 or Tesco Express as well.
 Rest assured there will be one of these small stores very close by.
 They’re everywhere!
-If you require more specific items, there are larger Tesco and Big C superstores just on the outside of the old city.
+If you need more specific items, there are larger Tesco and Big C superstores just on the outside of the old city.

 Not included in our Chiang Mai budget is the recent development of Angela securing a teaching position not far away from our neighborhood.
 Her salary will provide us with an additional $900 a month, which is an average teacher’s salary in Chiang Mai.
 She will work nine months out of the year, and we hope to save her entire salary for our future travels and to further cushion our nest egg.